apereo/cas/cas-server-documentation/installation/Logging.md

 Logging framework as a facade for the [Log4J engine](http://logging.apache.org) by default.

 The default log4j configuration file is located in `src/main/resources/log4j2.xml`.
-By default logging is set to `INFO` for all functionality related to `org.jasig.cas` code and `WARN` for messages related to Spring framework, etc. For debugging and diagnostic purposes you may want to set these levels to  `DEBUG`.
+By default logging is set to `INFO` for all functionality related to `org.apereo.cas` code and `WARN` for messages related to Spring framework, etc. For debugging and diagnostic purposes you may want to set these levels to  `DEBUG`.